Naval Medical Center Camp Lejeune welcomes first baby of 2022

-Naval Medical Center Camp Lejeune welcomed its first baby of 2022.
-Lilly Lee was welcomed into the world at 11:29 p.m. on January 01, 2022 by her proud parents, United States Marine Corps Lance Corporal Elizabeta Lee and Lance Corporal Marcus Lee.
-Lilly weighed 6 pounds, 11 ounces and measured at 19.29 inches in length.
-Lilly is the first child for the couple who are both stationed at Marine Corps Base Camp Lejeune.
+NMCCL welcomed its first baby of 2022.
+Lilly Lee was welcomed into the world at 11:29 p.m. on January 01, 2022 by her proud parents, United States Marine Corps Lance Corporal Elizabeta Lee and Lance Corporal Marcus Lee, both stationed at Marine Corps Base Camp Lejeune

-Lilly’s parents said they weren’t expecting to have the first baby of the New Year, but they are excited for her arrival.
-Lilly is being cared for by the incredible Neonatal Intensive Care Unit team at NMCCL.

-NMCCL congratulates the Lee family on the birth of Lilly and wishes them a safe and happy 2022.

 |Date Taken: